github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

        ...
    }

-This means that we want to add a tuple to the **neutralModel**\(package, type, name, signature, provenance) extensible predicate, which can be achieved by adding the following to a data extension file:
+We need to add a tuple to the **neutralModel**\(package, type, name, signature, provenance) extensible predicate.
+To do this, add the following to a data extension file:

 .. code-block:: yaml